JacksonTheMaster/otherTeams/README.md

 ### Installation

 Install the MSI Package (asks for admin perms)
-Run the Shortcut in your Startmenu called (Type Teams) Set a username and a Password:
+Run the Shortcut in your Startmenu called Teams (type Teams) Set a username and a Password.

 ### (User Setup)
+(automatically happening)

 Setup a user LIKE:
 teamsuser